RAEC Mons (2015)

-Renaissance Albert Élisabeth Club de Mons, simply RAEC Mons, is a Belgian football club based in the Walloon city of Mons, capital of Hainaut Province originally founded on 15 January 1945 as AS Quévy-le-Grand et Extensions.
-Nicknamed The Dragons as a reference to the legend of the Ducasse de Mons and the team set to play in Belgian National Division 1 from 2024–25, the third tier of Belgian football after promotion from Belgian Division 2 in 2023–24.
+Renaissance Albert Élisabeth Club de Mons, commonly known as RAEC Mons, is a Belgian football club based in Mons, Hainaut Province, Wallonia.
+Founded on 15 January 1945 as AS Quévy-le-Grand et Extensions, and reformed after bankruptcy in 2015, the club is nicknamed the Dragons, a reference to the legend of the Ducasse de Mons.
+RAEC Mons compete in the Belgian Division 1, the third tier of Belgian football.

 History

 The first club created in Quévy-le-Grand was Cercle Sportif de Quévy-le-Grand in 1928, which played in blue and yellow but dissolved only a few years later in 1934.
 The actual official foundation of the club therefore is 15 January 1945, when AS Quévy-le-Grand et Extensions was created, joining the Belgian FA and starting to play in the Belgian Provincial Leagues, again in blue and yellow.

 In 1989, the club merged with the neighbouring FC Genly-Noirchain to form Union Sportive Genly-Quévy 89, changing its colours to orange and blue.
 The club obtained royal patronage upon its 50th year of existence in 1995, becoming RUS Genly-Quévy.
 Until that point, the club had played at the lowest levels of Belgian football, but from then on started moving up the ladder, especially in the early years of the 21st century.
 In 2007 the club promoted to the second provincial division, in 2009 to the first provincial division and in 2012 the club even reached the national level of Belgian football for the first time ever, moving into the Belgian Fourth Division.
 The club was able to maintain itself only for two seasons however, dropping back in 2014.